dividedmind/statistics-done-wrong/significant-differences.rst

 different.
 Similarly, separated standard error bars do not mean two values *are* significantly different.
 It's always best to use the appropriate hypothesis test instead.
 Your eyeball is not a well-defined statistical procedure.

+.. [#ttest]
+   This was calculated with an unpaired *t* test, based on a standard error of 2.5 in group 1 and 3.5 in group 2.